What a contested election means for the economy — and your wallet

 What’s shaping up for the economy and markets was perhaps best summarized by JPMorgan in a note Wednesday morning: It’s “unclear on the next President but fairly clear that he’ll face Congressional resistance on anything transformational, whether on the budgetary or regulatory front.”

-That might be good for markets and investors.
+The gridlock might be good for markets and investors.
 But a lot of pain remains for small business owners and the unemployed.
 For them, much is still highly uncertain.